nodef/extra-quotes/README.md

 # ...

 equotes --load "mahatma gandhi,arnold" "success"
-## load Mahatma Gandhi and Arnold... quotes from Wikiquote
 # The late Middle Ages not merely has a successful middle class—it is in fact a middle-class period.
 # :by  Arnold Hauser (art historian)
 #